johannes-b/keptn-user-stories/hooks/README.md

 ## User view

-*Arnold*: I'm a DevOps engineer and I want to use a webhook to notify an external service prior to a promote event within configuration-change for every stage.
+:man: *Arnold*: I'm a DevOps engineer and I want to use a webhook to notify an external service prior to a promote event within configuration-change for every stage.

-*Sue*: I'm an acceptance engineer and I want my tests which are executed in a Docker image to be executed as part of a configuration-change in the hardening stage.
+:blonde_woman: *Sue*: I'm an acceptance engineer and I want my tests which are executed in a Docker image to be executed as part of a configuration-change in the hardening stage.

 ### Initial situation